onap/archive-appc-deployment/installation/README.md

 - appc.asdc.*:
     - Applies to the following feature: appc-asdc-listener-bundle
-    - These properties are used to test integration between the SDC OpenECOMP component & APP-C. Properties such as pointing to the DMaaP listener & topic, SDC credentials to authenticate into the SDC component, define the RESTCONF URL, and others are mapped here.
+    - These properties are used to test integration between the SDC ONAP component & APP-C. Properties such as pointing to the DMaaP listener & topic, SDC credentials to authenticate into the SDC component, define the RESTCONF URL, and others are mapped here.

 - Other properties:
     - poolMembers, event.pool.members, restconf.user, restconf.pass